-LIFE Today Will Host Former Gang Leader Who Now Preaches the Gospel to Gang Members
+LIFE Today Hosts Former Gang Leader Who Now Preaches the Gospel to Gang Members

-On Thursday, February 14, LIFE Today will host Rene “Level” Martinez, a former gang leader and Mixed Martial Arts (MMA) fighter from Miami.
+On Monday, August 12, 2019, LIFE Today hosts Rene “Level” Martinez, a former gang leader and Mixed Martial Arts (MMA) fighter from Miami.
 Following a radical transformation and encounter with Jesus Christ, Level now preaches the Gospel to gang members and the poor in communities nationwide.
 On LIFE Today, Level talks about his transformation and where God is leading him next.
 Our LIFE Today colleagues tell us his appearance was one of the most powerful and mesmerizing in the show’s long history.
 Do not miss it.

 The Stream’s Nancy Flory sat down with Level during his visit to discuss how the church can meet the needs of those in gangs and what he hopes to do in the future for gang members and those just out of prison.
 Level’s full story may be read here.